goshhhy/advent-of-code-2018/readme.md

 each puzzle has its own folder, 1-1 for day one puzzle one, 5-2 for day 5 puzzle 2, and so on

-the folder contains my (sometimes hamd-modified) input for that day, a single c file, a makefile, and probably the executable (built for linux x86_64 on glibc 2.28)
+the folder contains my (sometimes hand-modified) input for that day, a single c file, a makefile, and probably the executable (built for linux x86_64 on glibc 2.28)